 For Dogs: We recommend annual screening of a small blood sample.
 The test that we recommend for most dogs screens for the blood parasites heartworm, lyme, ehrlichia, and anaplasma.
 There are several individual and public health reasons that we recommend this testing annually:

-For Dogs: The approved treatment for heartworm infection in dogs involves six months of exercise restriction, one month of oral medication, three deep, painful muscle injections with an arsenic-derived compound, three days of hospitalization, and can cost upwards of $1,000.
-The treatment carries a risk of life-threatening complications.
-Even with successful treatment, the damage to the heart and lungs caused by heartworms cannot be reversed, making it a lifelong condition.
+For Dogs: The approved treatment for heartworm infection in dogs involves six months of exercise restriction, one month of oral medication, three deep, painful muscle injections with an arsenic-derived compound, three days of hospitalization, and can cost upwards of $1000.
+The treatment also carries the possibility of life-threatening complications.
+It is much easier and cost effective to prevent the disease than to treat it.
+It is also important to note that even with successful treatment, the damage that heartworms cause to the heart and lungs can not be reversed.
+It is a lifelong disease after it is acquired.

-For Cats: As mentioned, there is no approved treatment for heartworm disease in cats.
-Medications can be given to help control some symptoms, but the long-term prognosis is poor.
-Prevention remains the only solution.
+For Cats: As mentioned above, there is no approved treatment for heartworm disease in cats at this time.
+Medications can be given to help control some symptoms of heartworm disease in cats, but prognosis is poor for long term comfort.
+Prevention is all we have to combat heartworms in cats.

 If you have questions about your pet’s health and your pet is an existing patient of Local Mobile Vet, fill out the appointment request form, and we will reach out to get an appointment scheduled.
 You can also order your pet’s prevention at our online store right now.